"Pigs may not be as cuddly as kittens or puppies, but they suffer just as much."

-Worldwide, around 1.4 billion pigs are bred, raised and slaughtered every year, and the numbers are rising.
-Much of this phenomenal growth is in China, which rears around half of the world’s pigs.
+Worldwide, around 1.5 billion pigs are bred, raised and slaughtered every year, and the numbers are rising.
+Much of the growth is in China, which rears around half of the world’s pigs.
 The other big players are the EU, North America, Vietnam and Brazil.

 The vast majority of pigs are factory-farmed.
 All live truly miserable lives.
 If we did to our dogs what pig producers are legally allowed to do to pigs, we would be prosecuted for cruelty.
 We would receive hefty fines.
 We might go to prison.

 Pigs are intelligent and naturally affectionate.
 Their physical resilience (like most animals) allow them to survive in the terrible conditions forced upon them in a typical factory farm, however emotionally they cope poorly.
 It is common to see sows behaving in a stereotypical manner, licking the bars of their iron stalls, moving their head from side to side for hours on end.

 Pigs are sociable animals.
 They thrive in stable social groups which typically would consist of a few sows with their young.
 In natural conditions, they will range over hundreds of kilometres and spend much of their day foraging and rooting for food.

 They will make nests to sleep in and they will dig out wallows in the mud when they need to cool down.
 They will eat small animals if they can catch them, but mostly they will forage for leaves, grass, roots, fruits and flowers.

 Almost all the pork sold in Ireland comes from production units in which breeding sows are confined in stalls for up to half of their productive lives, between the time they spend in service crates and farrowing crates.
 These iron cages are barely larger than a pig’s body, preventing her from turning around, or taking more than a step forward or backward.
 Sow stalls deprive pregnant sows of almost all their natural behaviours in that they cannot exercise, explore, forage or socialise.